SecUSo/privacy-friendly-dicer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 The icons used in the nagivation drawer are licensed under the CC BY 2.5.
 In addition to them the app uses icons from Google Design Material Icons licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the header in the navigation drawer) copyright Technische Universtität Darmstadt (2016).
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo and splash icon) copyright Technische Universtität Darmstadt (2016).

 ## Contributors